flydog-sdr/docs/docs/en/README.md

 ![FlyDog SDR sample](/sample.jpg "FlyDog SDR sample")

-As you can see, the FlyDog SDR, derived from KiwiSDR and released under the relevant open source protocol, is an SDR product that uses 16-bit ADC sampling and covers a broadband of up to 62MHz.
+As you can see, the FlyDog SDR, derived from KiwiSDR and released under the relevant open source license, is an SDR product that uses 16-Bit ADC sampling and covers a band up to 62MHz.

 FlyDog SDR is currently available on a wide range of Raspberry Pi families and can be used in a variety of scenarios.

+ - Raspberry Pi 2B
+ - Raspberry Pi 3B/3B+/3A+
+ - Raspberry Pi 4B

-## Who is leading the FlyDog SDR Project?
+## Who is Leading the FlyDog SDR Project?

-The FlyDog SDR Project is led by Jie Zhi Studio.
+The FlyDog SDR Project is led by JieZhi Studio.

-"Jie Zhi Studio is a group of people who are passionate about radio technology and are committed to providing reliable and affordable SDR solutions for mainland Chinese gamers.
+"JieZhi Studio" is a group of people who are passionate about SDR technology and are committed to providing reliable and affordable SDR solutions for mainland Chinese gamers.

 ## Experience the Demo!

-The FlyDog SDR Project is now offering the following examples for users to try out, all of which have been volunteered by users.
+The FlyDog SDR Project is now offering the following demos for users to try out, all of which have been volunteered by users.

 | Number | Country | Region | Antenna | URL | User Password |
 | :--- | :--- | :--- | :--- | :--- | :--- |